Fibular hemimelia: Characteristics

 Partial or total absence of fibula is among the most frequent limb anomalies.
 It is the most common long bone deficiency and is the most common skeletal deformity in the leg.
 It most often is unilateral (present only on one side).
 It may also present as bilateral (affecting both legs).
 Paraxial fibular hemimelia is the most common manifestation in which only the postaxial portion of the limb is affected.
 It is commonly seen as a complete terminal deficiency, where the lateral rays of the foot are also affected.
 Hemimelia can also be intercalary in which case the foot remains unaffected.
 Although the missing bone is easily identified, this condition is not simply a missing bone.
 Males are affected twice as often as females in most series.

 Causes

 The cause of fibular hemimelia is unclear.
 Purportedly, there have been some incidents of genetic distribution in a family; however, this does not account for all cases.
-Maternal viral infections, embryonic trauma, teratogenic environmental exposures or vascular dysgenesis (failure of the embryo to form a satisfactory blood supply) between four and seven weeks gestation are considered possible causes.
+Possible causes include maternal viral infections, embryonic trauma, teratogenic environmental exposures or vascular dysgenesis (failure of the embryo to form a satisfactory blood supply) between four and seven weeks gestation.

 In an experimental mouse model, change in the expression of a homeobox gene led to similar, but bilateral, fibular defects.